-Organizations working with the homeless are doing great work in getting these heroes off the streets, but particular attention must be made once the housing is secured.
+Organizations working with the homeless are doing great work in getting these heroes off the street, but individual attention must be given once the housing is secured.
 Veterans, first responders and others are being placed into permanent housing without the basic comforts of home – like a bed or sofa, dishes, or cooking essentials.
-If someone has to come home to an empty house, it ultimately affects their moral, self-esteem and translates into a lack of motivation to get their lives back on track.
+If someone has to come home to an empty house, it ultimately affects their morale and self-esteem and translates into a lack of motivation to get their lives back on track.
 Our Foundation ensures these individuals have the necessary household goods to transform an empty house into a warm inviting home.
-A successful local campaign to end and prevent homelessness depends on community partnerships and compassionate citizen involvement.

 Our Beyond the Streets program steps in where local, state, and federal support for our homeless veteran’s end.
 There are many programs that support veterans in gaining housing, but there is no support once that housing is secured.